 They are the leading carriers of diseases to humans in the U.S., and second only to mosquitoes worldwide.
 Similarly to mosquitoes, toxins in the tick’s saliva cause the disease.
 Not only do ticks carry the very dangerous Lyme disease, but also Rocky Mountain spotted fever, Colorado tick fever, or a number of other diseases.
 They’re efficient carriers of disease because of the way they attach themselves to feed—and the fact that they’ll take several days to finish feeding.

 Types of Ticks

 Hard ticks have a tough back plate and tend to feed for hours to days.
 With hard ticks, disease transmission usually occurs near the end of a meal.

 Soft ticks have a more rounded body and lack the back plate.
 They usually feed for less than an hour and disease transmission can occur in less than a minute.

-Lyme disease is caused by hard ticks including deer ticks.
+Lyme disease is transmitted by two species of hard ticks: the black-legged tick and western black-legged tick.
 Sitting on a log in the woods, leaning up against a tree or gathering wood are risky activities when trying to avoid ticks.

-The deer tick or black-legged tick is so tiny that it can be difficult to see.
+The black-legged tick (aka deer tick) is so tiny that it can be difficult to see.
 At the nymph stage it is even smaller—about the size of a poppy seed and translucent.
 Since the nymphs are so hard to see, they can latch on to us unnoticed.
 This can make it even harder to recognize the symptoms of Lyme disease for what they are.
 Normally these nymphs feed on mice, deer, and birds, but any warm body will do.